American researcher rescued from deep Turkish cave more than a week after he fell ill

 Dickey was too frail to climb out himself, so rescuers carried him with the help of a stretcher, making frequent stops at temporary camps set up along the way.

-Mark’s parents, Debbie and Andy Dickey, thanked the international caving community, doctors and rescuers, and the Turkish government for helping rescue their son.

-“The fact that our son, Mark Dickey, has been moved out of Morca Cave in stable condition is indescribably relieving and fills us with incredible joy,” they said in a statement.
+A statement from Mark’s parents.
+Debbie and Andy Dickey, said the fact that their son “has been moved out of Morca Cave in stable condition is indescribably relieving and fills us with incredible joy.”

 The American was first treated inside the cave by a Hungarian doctor who went down the cave on Sept.
 3. Doctors and rescuers then took turns caring for him.
 The cause of Dickey’s illness was not clear.